We found it on the internet and it was very good.

 I particularly liked the sweet cheese.

-For the main, I chose beef, my family chose cod and trout, and everyone got satisfied.
+For the main, I chose beef, my family chose cod and trout, and everyone was satisfied.

 The funny thing was that we ordered Prosecco to drink with the starter, but it was served much later.